Categories: Earthing & Grounding

 Standards Used for Earthing Systems Definitions

-Over the past century, Electrical Safety Standards have evolved into highly developed systems that cover all the major aspects for a safe installation, including Earthing Systems.
-In Low-voltage (LV) Electrical Installations, the reference standard IEC 60364 is used for the measures to be implemented to guarantee the protection of personnel and property.
+Over the past century, Electrical Safety Standards have evolved into highly advanced frameworks, covering all key aspects of safe installations, including Earthing Systems.
+For Low-Voltage (LV) Electrical Installations, the IEC 60364 standard ensures the protection of both personnel and property.

 Follow us on LinkedIn for the latest updates